MaksimIM/JaynesProbabilityTheory/chapter4.md

 Indeed, independence assumptions of all $D_j$ together imply analogous pairwise independence for any pair $D_k$ and $D_l$, and so, assuming the case with two data pieces is solved, for any pair $\frac{P(D_k|H_iX)}{P(D_k|\overline{H}_iX)}$, $\frac{P(D_l|H_iX)}{P(D_l|\overline{H}_iX)}$ at most one is not equal to $1$, so of the whole set of $\frac{P(D_j|H_iX)}{P(D_j|\overline{H}_iX)}$  at most one is not equal to $1$.

+We formulate our solution for binary $D$s.
+We will reformulate for general $D$ in a later version.

 For a given hypothesis $H_i$ we let $P(D_1|H_i X)=a_i$ $P(D_2|H_i X)=b_i$, so the ditribution of $D_1$ under $H_iX$ is given by a vector $v_i= \begin{bmatrix}a_i \\ 1-a_i\end{bmatrix}$ and that of $D_2$ by $u_i= \begin{bmatrix}b_i \\ 1-b_i\end{bmatrix}$